 Spotting dark patterns and protecting yourself from them

-Dark patterns are difficult to avoid because they are designed to seamlessly fit into an app or website's architecture.
-Since the end goal of dark patterns is to get you to give up your time, money or personal data, it's important to remain vigilant by keeping in mind that these interfaces may try to influence your decision-making by encouraging you to:
+Dark patterns may be tricky to spot as they are designed to seamlessly fit into an app or website’s architecture.
+Since the goal of dark patterns is to get you to give up your time, money or personal data, it’s important to remain vigilant and be mindful that these interfaces are built to influence your decision-making by encouraging you to:

 You can take steps to decrease your chances of falling for dark patterns.
 Next time you are shopping online or using an application to purchase a product or a service, use these tips to protect yourself: